How to Overcome Depression by God’s Power

 • Oppression (Matthew 8:16).

-To not get caught in the devils schemes, Ephesians 6:11-12 states, “Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
+To not get caught in the devil’s schemes, Ephesians 6:11-12 states, “Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.”
 What does a warrior do?
 A warrior trains and is prepared to fight.

 I have been doing a series on the armor of God, but this is Easter weekend, and I want to remind you that Jesus has destroyed the works of the devil in your life.
-I like the following passage because it reminds me how to be victorious.
+I like the following passage because it reminds me of how to be victorious.
 Hebrews 12:1-2 states, “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.”

 1. Jesus has dominion over the demonic realm.
-This truth is found in Matthew 28:18, “And Jesus came and said to them, ‘All authority in heaven and on earth has been given to me.’”
+This truth is found in Matthew 28:18; “And Jesus came and said to them, ‘All authority in heaven and on earth has been given to me.’”
 Every spiritual entity yields to Jesus.
 And 1Peter 3:22 states, “Who [Jesus] has gone into heaven and is at the right hand of God, with angels, authorities, and powers having been subjected [submitted] to him.”1 Because Jesus triumphed over the demonic ranks, so can we.
 Colossians 2:15 states, “He [God] disarmed the rulers and authorities [the demon ranks] and put them to open shame, by triumphing over them in him [Jesus].”Therefore, Romans 8:37b, “We are more than conquerors through him who loved us.”

 2. We have the same authority as Jesus when we daily submit to His leadership: This truth is found in Colossians 2:9–10, “For in him [Jesus] the whole fullness of deity dwells in bodily form, and you have been filled in him, who is the head of all rule and authority.”
 Because Jesus lives in our hearts, we are “filled in Him”, and we have His deity and authority because He becomes our life as explained in Colossians 3:4a, When Christ who is my life appears.”
 And Galatians 2:20 states, “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God.”
 And 1Corinthians 2:16b states, “We have the mind of Christ.”
 If Jesus Christ has all authority, and He is our life, and we are one spirit with Him, then we too have His spiritual authority.
 The Bible says we have power over demons and evil spirits.2 Still, we do not have control over another person’s will to choose.
 This truth transformed my unhealthy belief and the resulting offenses I held against God for unanswered prayer.
 I prayed for people who were making wrong choices, and my prayers went unanswered because they have a free will.